-The anger management program is a cognitive behavioral approach designed to help participants learn effective coping skills and become aware of their reactions in real life situations.
-The curriculum consists of participants using a workbook and mini essays which help the client better handle anger-provoking situations.
-The lessons surround four particular areas of personal growth including; Presence (ability to be in control of what is occurring in the moment), Awareness (ability to fully acknowledge feelings and perceptions), Perspective (ability to understand one’s own outlook and take others views into account), and Attention (ability to act with intention, responsibility and focus).
+The curriculum is taught in a group setting using a variety of effective teaching methods.
+The lessons surround four areas of personal growth including: Presence (ability to be in control of what is occurring in the moment), Awareness (ability to fully acknowledge feelings and perceptions), Perspective (ability to understand one’s own outlook and take other’s views into account), and Attention (ability to act with intention, responsibility and focus).
+Focus is always placed on the practical application of the skills in a person’s life.

 The National Anger Management Association (NAMA) has identified 12 dimensions for Anger Management.
-Our Program follows these dimensions and has built 12 modules into practical applications to help with reducing anger related problems.
-They are as follows:
+Our program follows these dimensions which are incorporated into 12 teaching modules that include:

 - The Primitive and Evolved Brain